What are signatories

 - lead signatories – someone in a senior role with access to HR records

-The employers or higher education institutes signatory role includes:
+The responsibilities of employers or higher education institutes signatory role includes:

 - verifying identity documents